abd-bag/predicting_home_values/README.md

 A large difference between train RMSE (7520.87) and test RMSE (18987.79) suggested overfit of the model.
 Thus, the model was tested again with Ridge  and Lasso regularization.

+Root-mean-square deviation
+DescriptionThe root-mean-square deviation or root-mean-square error is a frequently used measure of the differences between values predicted by a model or an estimator and the values observed

 ### IV.
 Model Results

 ![ridge](https://github.com/michellesklee/analytic_capstone/blob/master/images/ridge-models.png)